NCAR/wrf_hydro_nwm_public/src/README.build.md

-This should result in the creation of a 'Run' directory populated with the appropriate template parameter tables and namelists for the land surface model selected as well as a model executable that is then symlinked to wrf_hydro.exe.
+This should result in the creation of a 'Run' directory populated with the appropriate template parameter tables and namelists for the land surface model selected as well as a model executable that is then symlinked to `wrf_hydro`.

 Note that, as mentioned above, passing the environment variable file as an argument to the compile script is optional.
 However, if this is not passed the